 First, it is sensitive to how cultural opportunity actually happens – via the interconnections between cultural resources of many kinds.
 Second, it is responsive to what makes a place itself, recognising and supporting both continuity and change.
 Third, an ecological approach such as this renews the potential to make a fundamental double commitment to public responsibility for cultural opportunity, and to people’s cultural lives being determined by themselves.

-Jonathan Gross is a Teaching Fellow and Research Fellow at the Department of Culture, Media and Creative Industries, King’s College London.
-Nick Wilson is Professor of Culture and Creativity at the Department of Culture, Media & Creative Industries, King’s College London.
+Nick Wilson is Professor of Culture and Creativity, and Jonathan Gross is a Teaching Fellow and Research Fellow at the Department of Culture, Media and Creative Industries, King’s College London.

 This article, contributed and sponsored by Creative People and Places, is part of a series exploring ways in which we can all embed inclusive engagement practices in our work.